 Just take the turkey directly from package to roasting pan.
 This way, you limit the mess, and the heat of the oven will kill the bacteria.

 Which brings us to the exception that proves the rule.
 When you're brining the bird, you'll want to rinse off the brine before you roast the turkey.
-Check out How to Brine Turkey.
+Check out How to Brine Turkey and also How to Dry Brine a Turkey.

 Safety Tips for Rinsing a Brined Turkey